agis/zazu/README.md

 To connect using SSL, replace `tcp` with `ssl`.

-So you can spawn as many bots as you like and operate them from the same shell.
+The same way, you can spawn as many bots as you like and operate them from the same shell.

 ## Features